test-moodle/moodle-qbank_resortcategory/README.md

 Installation
 ------------
-Copy the resortquestioncategory folder into your Moodle /local directory and visit your Admin Notification page to complete the installation.
+Copy the resortcategory folder into your Moodle /question/bank directory and visit your Admin Notification page to complete the installation.

 Usage
 -----